tari-project/tari/RFC/src/RFC-0201_TariScript.md

 $$

-We update \\( \rpc_i \\), the range proof commitment, to be the hash of the serialised script, output features and receiver public key as follows:
+We update \\( \rpc_i \\), the range proof commitment, to be the hash of the serialised script, output features and offset public key as follows:

 $$
   \rpc_i = \hash{\script_i \cat \mathrm{F_i} \cat K_{Oi}}